SettleMint

 Key invariants

-- Country check applies to the recipient (buyer/transferee), not the sender
+• Country check applies to the recipient, not the sender

-- Using CountryAllowList and CountryBlockList together creates a combination restriction (both must pass)
+• Using CountryAllowList and CountryBlockList together creates a combination restriction, so both modules must pass

-- An empty allow list blocks all transfers; an empty block list blocks none
+• An empty allow list blocks all recipients; an empty block list permits recipients with known countries

 Operational signals